-One Pot Jambalaya with Shrimp and Andouille Sausage is a very popular recipe where both meat and seafood are stretched out with rice, vegetables and chicken stock making for a tasty complete meal.
+Making a One Pot Jambalaya with Shrimp and Andouille Sausage where meat and seafood are stretched out with rice, vegetables and chicken stock making for a tasty complete meal.
 You can substitute chicken for the shrimp or omit it.

 Follow my Soups, Stews, Chili and Chowders board on Pinterest.